Commercial Orbital Transportation Services: Competitors

-More than twenty organizations submitted COTS proposals in March 2006 of which twenty were publicly disclosed.
-NASA received new COTS proposals from at least seven firms by November 21, 2007.
+More than twenty organizations had submitted COTS proposals by March 2006.
+NASA received new COTS proposals from at least seven firms by 21 November 2007.

+Demonstration flight tests

 Commercial Resupply Services

-On December 22, 2008, NASA stated they would discuss the contract selection to provide commercial cargo resupply services for the International Space Station.
-NASA announced the awarding of contracts to both SpaceX and Orbital Sciences Corporation in a press conference on December 23, 2008.
+On 22 December 2008, NASA stated they would discuss the contract selection to provide commercial cargo resupply services for the International Space Station.
+NASA announced the awarding of contracts to both SpaceX and Orbital Sciences Corporation in a press conference on 23 December 2008.
 The contracts include a minimum of 20 missions, 12 missions for SpaceX ($1.6 Billion) and 8 missions for Orbital Sciences ($1.9 Billion).
 PlanetSpace submitted a protest to the Government Accountability Office after receiving a NASA debriefing on the outcome of the award.
-On April 22, 2009 GAO publicly released its decision to deny the protest.
+On 22 April 2009 GAO publicly released its decision to deny the protest.